 A student cannot presume to be withdrawn from school simply by not attending.
-Specific forms for official withdraw from school must be completed and submitted to the Registrar's office.
+To withdraw from school, students should submit the Withdraw/Leave of Absence form and indicate on the form that they will not be returning to Central.
 Students who stop attending courses and do not complete an official withdraw will receive a grade on their transcript, which may be a failing grade due to attendance calculations or missing assignments.
+Additionally, students who do not enroll in courses in the current term will be considered withdrawn and the myCBTS and associated accounts will be turned off (for F-1 students this also means their I-20 will be terminated).